iforfota7/oopp_project/docs/feedback/week-02/backlog-feedback.md

 >Mark: **Very Good**

-Feedback: The user stories are quite clear and they cover quite atomic things, however some of them have unclear wording and can be reformulated.
+Feedback: The user stories are quite clear, and they cover quite atomic things, however some of them have unclear wording and can be reformulated.
 #### Tops:
-- Very in depth but has the neccesary information to make them clear.
+- Very in depth but has the necessary information to make them clear.
 - I like that you have made them pretty atomic (the scope is good).
 #### Tips:
 - You could rewrite some of them that might be unclear or are written badly (*to make a board my current board by clicking on it*).